Evernote/evernote-sdk-js/README.md

 ### Does the API support CORS (Cross origin resource sharing)

-Not yet.
-However, there are an increasing number of platforms(phonegap,node.js, etc) that use JavaScript as their language.
+No. However, there are an increasing number of platforms(phonegap, node.js, etc) that use JavaScript as their language.
 This SDK works well with those platforms.

 ### Can I test my code in the browser